Welcome to Solid Commerce!

 ||Description of the Marketplaces Setup Page

-The Marketplaces Setup page allows you to connect to any marketplace.
+The Sales Channel Connections page allows you to connect to any marketplace.
 The connection process varies from one marketplace to another.
 Each marketplace is set up on its own tab.
 The connection process for the marketplaces are documented in separate articles.

 |Key Admin Menu Options